 The trunk of the crepe myrtle is as much a part of its awe-inspiring visual appeal as the flowers themselves.
 As they mature, the bark periodically sheds, changing colors from gray to pale cinnamon, revealing at times a soft, light pinkish hue.
 When the trunk sheds, the new bark is ultra-smooth to the touch.
 Crepe myrtles are very receptive to pruning and are frequently top pruned to maintain an eloquent globe shape.

 Blooming Crepe Myrtle

-As they explode into full bloom, they are a spectacular addition, as perimeter landscaping, or planted in a line as a border.
-They come in dozens of colors, with many hybrid colors stemming from the most common pinks, reds, and deep purples.
+As they explode into full bloom, they are a spectacular addition, as perimeter landscaping or planted in a line as a border.
+They come in dozens of colors, with many mixed colors stemming from the most common pinks, reds, and deep purples.
 Even though they are a deciduous plant and will drop their leaves soon after the first cold snap, their trunks can be so spectacular that they maintain a stunning visual appeal even in dormancy.
 It's during the winter period when crepe myrtles can be safely shaped as a featured landscape ornamental.

 You can purchase your Crepe Myrtle today at TN Nursery